apollographql/apollo/graph-manager-docs/source/client-awareness.md

 ---
-title: Segmenting metrics by client
+title: Segmenting usage by client
 description: Understand how each of your clients is using your graph
 ---